-The NSW Department of Planning, Industry and Environment (DPIE) has developed a Planning Portal that allows you to submit development applications (DAs) to Council online.
-From 31 December 2020 it is mandatory for all DAs to be submitted via the Portal.
+The NSW Department of Planning, Industry and Environment (DPIE) has developed a Planning Portal that allows you to submit many applications to Council online.
 An overview of the Portal is provided in the video below:

 It is mandatory for the following applications to be submitted to Council via the Portal:

 - Modification and review applications

 - Construction certificates

 - Subdivision works certificates

 To use the Portal you need to register for a Portal account.
 Once registration is complete you will log in, complete an online application form and upload your application documentation.
 DPE has created step by step guides to assist applicants in registering and submitting applications via the Portal.